Anomaly Detection based on Markov Data: A Statistical Depth Approach: Depth functions for Markov Chains

-In addition to its interpretability, the concept introduced has a number of advantages.
-Observe first that \eqref{eq:markovian_depth} depends on the transition probability $\Pi$ only (it is independent from the initial distribution of $\mathbf{X}$), which can be easily estimated with (non-) asymptotic guarantees (under the Harris recurrence assumption) based on the observation of a single Markov path of sufficiently long length $N\geq 1$ (see \textit{e.g.} \cite{Clem00} and \cite{Tjostheim-2001} and the references therein).
-Next, as will be shown in subsection \ref{sec:markov_depth_main_properties}, the Markov depth inherits many properties from the notion of multivariate statistical depth it relies on.
-For instance, if the depth functions $D_P$ related to probability distributions $P$ on $\mathbb{R}^d$ take their values in $[0,1]$, it is also the case for the Markov depth $D_{\Pi}$ related to a transition probability kernel $\Pi$.
-As previously recalled, many notions $D_P$ of multivariate statistical depth have been introduced in the literature and the advantages and disadvantages of each choice must be taken into account.
-As discussed in the next subsections, the choice must be weighed against the verification of the desirable properties listed in subsection \ref{sec:statistical_depth} and the availability of efficient algorithms for computation in the case of empirical distributions (\textit{i.e.} for computing $D_{\hat{P}}$, where $\hat{P}$ is a statistical version of the distribution $P$ considered).
-Before investigating at length the theoretical properties of the Markov depth and inference issues, we state the following result, revealing that the Markov depth of a positive recurrent chain $\mathbf{X}$ evaluated at a random path of length $n\geq 1$ is \textit{stochastically stable} as $n\to \infty$, meaning that its distribution asymptotically converges to a Gaussian limit as the path length $n$ increases. \begin{proposition} Assume that $\mathbf{X}$ is positive recurrent with stationary distribution $\invariantMeasure$ and that $(x,y)\in E^2\mapsto \log(D_{\Pi_x}(y))$ is integrable w.r.t. $\invariantMeasure d(x)\Pi_x(dy)$.
-Then, for any initial distribution $\nu$, we have $D_{\Pi}(X_0,\; X_1,\; \ldots,\; X_n)\to D_{\infty}(\Pi)$ $\mathbb{P}_{\nu}$ almost-surely as $n\rightarrow \infty$, where
+In addition to its interpretability, the concept introduced has a number of advantages, as it inherits many properties from the notion of multivariate statistical depth it relies on (see Theorems \ref{thm:ZS_properties}, \ref{th:continuity_in_x} and \ref{th:non_asymptotic_bound}).
+As discussed in the following, the choice of $D$ must be weighed against the verification of the desirable properties and the availability of efficient algorithms for computation in the case of empirical distributions (\textit{i.e.} for computing $D_{\hat{P}}$, where $\hat{P}$ is a statistical version of the distribution $P$ considered).

+{\bf Main Properties}.
+Before investigating the theoretical properties of the Markovian path depth and inference issues, we state the following result, revealing that the Markov depth of a positive recurrent chain $\mathbf{X}$, evaluated at a random path of length $n+1$, is \textit{stochastically stable} as $n\to \infty$, meaning that its distribution asymptotically converges to a Gaussian limit as the path length $n$ increases.